mendicant-original/s10-notes/configuration.md

 Providing the example configuration makes it easier for a user to start working with your application.
 It also helps seperate your environmental settings from your actual configuration.
 This is all very nice when working with applications, but if we were building a library, we could not reasonably assume that a user will create a `config/environment.rb` file.
 For this reason, libraries often provide dynamic configuration objects.
 ## Configuration Objects

-What's a configuration object?
-Quite simply put it's an object that holds all our configuration information.
-What does one look like?
-Take a look in the previous sample. `Mail.defaults` is a configuration object in which we're setting up the configuration for the `receiver_method` and `delivery_method`.
-Below is an example of how to change our previous example into a similar but slightly different kind of configuration object.
+A configuration object is an ordinary Ruby object that is responsible for representing and processing configuration data within your codebase.
+The `Mail.defaults` call in the previous section hints at one form of configuration object, and the example below tackles the same problem in a slightly different way:

 ```ruby
 module MailServer